NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Examples.md

 The GDC understands that submitters will have projects that comprise more entities than would be reasonable to individually parse into JSON formatted files.
 Additionally, many investigators store large amounts of data in a tab-delimited format (TSV).
 For instances like this, we recommend parsing all entities of the same type into separate TSVs and submitting them on a type-basis.

 For example, a user may want to submit 100 Cases associated with 100 `samples`, 100 `portions`, 100 `analytes`, 100 `aliquots`, and 100 `read_groups`.
 Constructing and submitting 100 JSON files would be tedious and difficult to organize.
-Submitting one `case` TSV, one `sample` TSV, and the rest would not only require six TSVs but can easily be formatted in programs such as Microsoft Excel or Google Spreadsheets.
+Submitting one `case` TSV, one `sample` TSV, and the rest would not only require six TSVs and can be formatted in programs such as Microsoft Excel or Google Spreadsheets.

 See the following example TSV files: